 Gua Tempurung translates as “Shell Grotto” in Malay.
 The name is appropriate because it is most certain that there are seashell remnants lodged in the cavern walls.
-Gua Tempurung is located about 24 kilometers from Ipoh.
+Gua Tempurung is located about 24 kilometers from Ipoh, Malaysia.
 Therefore, it is only a short drive from the city center.

 Geological Origin of Limestone Caverns